University of North Alabama Scholarships (2025–2026) | Cost, Merit, Honors, PMA

 Scholarship Award Amount Eligibility Separate App?
 Renewable?
 Who Actually Wins?

 Why is the table blank?
-UNA’s primary scholarships are automatic (Excellence) or tied to the Honors College or specific departments.
-Those are covered in their own sections.
+UNA’s main scholarships are automatic or tied to Honors or specific academic programs.
+Departmental leaders, faculty, and donors may also offer “competitive” scholarships with unique application cycles.

 💎 Hidden Gem Scholarships